alxbrd/fitnessstudio/README.md

 **Prerequisite**

 * We recommend using [Eclipse Neon, Modeling Tools distribution](https://www.eclipse.org/downloads/packages/eclipse-modeling-tools/neonr), with an installed nightly build of [Henshin](https://www.eclipse.org/henshin/install.php).
-* As a prerequisite for viewing the generated Henshin files for the CRA instace, copy the *cra.ttc16_1.0.0.jar* file from the *de.uni_ko.fitnessstudio.instance.cra/lib* directory to the *drop-in* folder of your Eclipse installation.
+* Import the contents of this repository to your local Eclipse workspace.

-The best produced mutation operator contained nine rules that performed a varifying number of re-assignments.
+* The *cra.ttc16_1.0.0.jar* file from the *de.uni_ko.fitnessstudio.instance.cra/lib* directory contains an Eclipse plug-in for the CRA meta-model, which needs to deployed in the Eclipse instance where the framework is executed.
+To this end, copy the jar file to the  *drop-in* folder of your Eclipse installation and restart Eclipse.

 **Generate mutation operators (CRA instance)**